blogdaren/PHPCreeper/Docs/README.md

 public function onDownloadBefore($downloader, $task)
 {
-    //here we can reset the $task and be sure to return it
+    //here we can reset the $task and then return it
     //$task = [...];
     //return $task;